 - Using blunt suture needles and scalpel blades with rounded tips

-Musculoskeletal injuries that affect bones, muscles, ligaments, nerves and joints are common with medical professionals who often have to lift immobile patients or transfer them between wheelchairs and beds, toilets, or exam tables.
-To avoid these injuries, ensure your staff use assistive devices such as slings, slip sheets and electronic hoists.
+Avoid risks such as musculoskeletal injuries that affect bones, muscles, ligaments, nerves and joints are common with medical professionals who often have to lift immobile patients or transfer them between wheelchairs and beds, toilets, or exam tables.
+To prevent these injuries, ensure your staff uses assistive devices such as slings, slip sheets, and electronic hoists.

 Some chemicals used in the healthcare industry like mercury, phthalates, bisphenol A, and triclosan may cause serious harm to your staff.
 According to OSHA, medical facilities need to train employees on how to handle hazardous substances safely.
 In addition, healthcare professionals must wear gloves and personal protective equipment while handling these hazardous chemicals.